-A lawyer, he is a founding member of the Instituto Escolhas and is now its director of relations with society.
+A lawyer, he is a founding member of the Instituto Escolhas and is now its executive director.
 He was director of public policies and director of campaigns for Greenpeace Brazil, where he worked for ten years (2005-20015).
 He founded and was the Executive Director (2004-2005) of the Socioenvironmental Institute (ISA).
 He lived in New York for two years (2002-2003), where he volunteered for the Rainforest Foundation US.
 He advised the Minister of Justice José Gregori (2000-2001) on social and environmental issues during President Fernando Henrique Cardoso administration.
 He worked as a lawyer for the Indigenous Rights Unit (NDI) in the 1990-1995 period, and as legal advisor to the project Study on Indigenous Lands (PETI) of the National Museum Anthropology Department in Rio de Janeiro (1989-1990).
 He initiated his career as advisor for social issues at the Fortaleza Archdiocese, where he worked with Cardinal Aloisio Lorscheider (1986-1989).
 Born in Crateús, in Ceará state, he is father to two daughters and currently lives in São Paulo.

 She holds a bachelor’s degree in Social Sciences from the Rio de Janeiro Federal University and a doctorate in Social Sciences from the Rio de Janeiro Rural Federal University Social Sciences Postgraduate Program in Development, Agriculture and Society.
 She was a researcher at the Oswaldo Cruz Foundation Joaquim Venâncio Polytechnic School of Health, where she worked in research projects on health in agrarian reform areas.
 There, she also coordinated courses in environmental health and training for environmental technicians for the rural population.
 As a consultant for Public Interest Management (GIP), she works with projects to strengthen civil society organizations in the areas of education and sustainable development.
 She is dedicated to a sociological approach to issues such as public policies, social movements, associative networks, sustainable development, family farming, rural education, and rural extension.